Surfacing-8671/pmakerSpell/README.md

 - The beg amount, or the amount that MKR will decrease per bid will remain the same at 3%.
 ---
 ### Debt Ceiling Limit Decrease
-- The Debt Ceiling global line will be set to **9,000,000,000** DAI tokens.
+- The Debt Ceiling global line will be set to **5,000,000,000** DAI tokens.
 This ensures that a majority of the debt will have to be paid back before and new collateral positions get opened.
 This is important because with an updated price oracle, the system can read that vaults are over collateralized and give out more debt that can be used to leverage short pDai harming the entire ecosystem.
 We do not want to incentivise more collateral into the system, we want to pay back bad debt, not create more of it.
+This number is in alignemt with future total supply expectations but up for discussion as a **0** debt cieling currently would not hurt and also can be updated in the future with another spell.
 This ceiling is advised to be raised or changed in the future depending on the health of the entire system because once we are over peg we want to fill those vaults again with collateral to re establish the equilibrium of the system.

 ## Review